Matilda II: Design

 The armour of the Matilda was the heaviest of its era.
 Contemporary German Panzer III and Panzer IV tanks had 30 to 50 mm hull armour, while the T-34 had 40 to 47 mm (angled at 60 degrees).
 Matilda's side and rear armour was relatively heavy even at the end of the war when tanks like the M4 Sherman carried about 40 mm, and late models of the Panther carried 50 mm.
 The shape of the nose armour was based on Christie's designs and came to a narrow point with storage lockers added on either side.
 The heavy armour of the Matilda's cast turret became legendary; for a time in 1940–1941, the Matilda earned the nickname "Queen of the Desert".

-While the Matilda possessed a degree of protection that was unmatched in the North African theatre, the sheer weight of the armour on the vehicle contributed to a very low average speed of about 6 mph on desert terrain and 16 mph on roads.
+While the Matilda possessed a degree of protection that was unmatched in the North African campaign, the sheer weight of the armour on the vehicle contributed to a very low average speed of about 6 mph on desert terrain and 16 mph on roads.
 At the time, this was not thought to be a problem, since British infantry tank doctrine valued heavy armour and trench-crossing ability over speed and cross-country mobility (which was considered to be characteristic of cruiser tanks such as the Crusader).
 The slow speed of the Matilda was further exacerbated by a troublesome suspension and a comparatively weak power unit, which was created from two AEC 6-cylinder bus engines linked to a single shaft.
 This arrangement was complicated and time-consuming to maintain, as it required mechanics to work on each engine separately and subjected automotive components to uneven wear-and-tear.
 It did provide some mechanical redundancy, since failure in one engine would not prevent the Matilda from using the other.
 The combined power of the engines went through a six-speed Wilson epicyclic gearbox, operated by compressed air.